Pr0f23ss0R/IcarusMods/README.md

   - raised inventory slots for fireplaces
   - raised inventory slots for the Generator
   - added second slot for most fuel types
+  - Radar and Extractors will fit into normal inventory

 Items
   - stack sizes and weight adjusted (Thanx @Critical_Fail!)